FlorescuAndrei/22-Hashtable/README.md

 If k is the maximum length of LinkedList we will have O(1 + k). k is < n (n = number of all elements).

-Java HashTables
+**Java HashTables**

 Map interface
 –  primary interface for hashtables.

 HashMap class
-–  Implementation of Map interface.
+-  Implementation of Map interface.
 -  Is a hashtable backed by an array of buckets.
 -  Has a Chaining strategy approach .
 A Bucket can be in general an array list or linked list.